Albert-Gao/veasy/README.md

 ## Why use

+- Declarative way to define your validation rule
+- Comprehensive validation rule set
+- Default error message along with customizable error message
+- Promise based architecture
+- Clean JSX hierarchy, nearly no wrapper components
 - Except the schema, just add a few lines, then you are good to go :)
-- Declarative way to define your validation rule.
-- Clean JSX hierarchy since validation is decoupled from the components
-- Comprehensive validation rule

-I found that the other existing react form validation solution either requires to add so many different kinds of  components to wrap or using prop extensively so the JSX becomes pretty heavy, they all add too much noise to the JSX hierarchy.
+I found that the other existing react form validation solution either requires to add so many different kinds of wrapper components or using `props` extensively so the JSX becomes pretty heavy, they all add too much noise to the JSX hierarchy.

 I think validation is something which should decoupled from the components tree.
-That's all for what `easyV.js` does, you give it the schema, and then `onChange` invokes, it will tell you status of a field item and its according error message.
-Even better, it will automatically bind the `props` to field item and invoke `setState()` for you.
+That's all for what `easyV.js` does:

+>You give `EasyV` the schema, and `EasyV` will update your component automatically, it will update the field item with the validation result and its according error message.

+Even better, it could automatically bind the `props` to field item and invoke `setState()` for you.

 ## How to use